-- Strawberry pancake syrup and whipped cream, optional
+- Sliced fresh strawberries, strawberry syrup and whipped cream, optional

 - 1. In a large bowl, combine the flour, baking powder, baking soda and salt.
 In another bowl, beat the eggs; add buttermilk and oil.
 Stir into dry ingredients just until combined.

 - 2. Bake in a preheated waffle iron according to manufacturer's directions until golden brown.
-Serve with syrup and whipped cream if desired.
+If desired, serve with fresh sliced strawberries, syrup and whipped cream.
 Yield: 16 waffles (4 inches).

 Reviews for Golden Buttermilk Waffles

 "They browned up beautifully, l added 1 T of sugar to help with that.
 A very nice waffle.
 Janet VFE"

 "I did similar modifications as other reviewers..
 I exchanged butter for the oil and added a tsp of vanilla.
 They turned out light and fluffy.
 I think if this recipe already had the vanilla I would have given it five stars."

 "It's a simple base recipe, though I ended up exchanging butter for oil, adding a little sugar and vanilla."